etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 ## Model Operation

 Now it's time to explore how to operationalize the model.
-To do this, we'll create a simple function that gathers input from the user on the command line, and returns a prediction with the classifier model.
+To do this, we'll create a simple function that gathers input from the user on the command line, and returns a guess about their income level using the classifier model.
 Moreover, this function will load the pickled model into memory to ensure the latest and greatest saved model is what's being used.

 ```python